Quick answer

 Yes, and it works especially well for them.
 Small service businesses have a massive advantage over big brands: they serve specific people in specific locations or niches.
 That specificity is exactly what Google rewards.
 The more specific you are, the easier it is to show up on Google and the more qualified the people who find you.

 Honest answer: it depends.
 A brand new domain typically takes minimum 6 months to gain traction.
-An existing website with some authority can see results faster, sometimes the first results are visible in 2 weeks.
+An existing website with some authority can see results faster.
 This is why starting now matters, especially if you’re wondering about it right now.
+You can find a more detailed answer in this blog post: How long does SEO take to bring in clients?

 You can absolutely learn it yourself.
 For most service providers, that’s actually the smarter move.
 Agencies charge ongoing retainers and often produce generic content that doesn’t sound like you.
+I break everything down in this blog article: Why hiring an SEO agency doesn’t work for most service businesses (and what does).
 When you understand the system, you control your visibility, your message, and your costs.
 You don’t need to be a tech genius or a copywriter, you need a clear process and the right guidance, and that’s what I provide inside Sold Out SEO.

 A new domain starts with zero authority in the eyes of Google, which means slower results.
 That’s the reality, but it also means every month you spend building it is a month of compounding work that pays off later.
 The earlier you start, the earlier it pays off.
 Waiting is never the solution with SEO.